 The Old School House, 66 Leonard Street, London EC2A 4LW

-Working out of studios in London, Istanbul, Dubai and Mumbai, I-AM has a rich array of cultures, experiences and international insights to draw upon.
+Working out of studios in London, Istanbul, Dubai, Mumbai and Bogota, I-AM has a rich array of cultures, experiences and international insights to draw upon.

 You could call them multi-disciplinary, and they are, but I-AM’s holistic approach means each carefully crafted element melds into one, with the aim of creating the best experience for the customer, wherever and however they come into contact with the brand.

 Since their formation in 1997 they’ve built up a huge portfolio of clients ranging from Adidas to Carphone Warehouse, Diesel to Diageo, The National Trust to KFC, as well as numerous projects for lesser known, yet equally interesting brands – the emotional engagement between the brand and the customer lying at the heart of each project.

 Their pop up projects are especially strong and encapsulate their approach succinctly.
 They’re often tasked with not only designing the physical space, but the overall strategy; creating branding and marketing collateral, sourcing sites as, well as managing and implementing events and social media strategies.